PhantomAppDevelopment/firebase-as3/examples/README.md

 ## SimpleChat.mxml

 An Apache Flex example that demonstrates how to use the Firebase Database with realtime data and Email auth.
-This project makes use of the `Responses.as` file that can be found in the [utils folder](./../utils).

 You will require to enable the `Email` provider for your project, you will also require the following Database Rules: